 The quality of the facilities directly impacts the game experience.
 Inspect these elements:

-- Type of padel courts: Do you opt for indoor courts (to play all year round), outdoor courts (for the atmosphere), or a mix of both?
+- Type of courts: Are you opting for indoor courts (for year-round play), outdoor (for the atmosphere), or a mix of both?
 In Belgium, many clubs offer both options.

 - Technical and service evaluation is essential:

-- Standards & Game comfort: Check the ceiling height (6m min. indoors (8m recommended)), the quality of the surface, and the lighting of the courts.
+- Standards & Playing comfort: Check the ceiling height (6m min. indoors (8m recommended)), the surface quality, and the court lighting.

 - Additional services: A welcoming clubhouse, well-maintained changing rooms, racket rental, and a food service point are signs of a club that invests in its members’ experience.